ilondono/mongodbwithnodejs/README.md

 - Create a new project:

   `npm init`

+  The result should be a file named package.json.

 > There are some values that you should set during the project creation such as **name of the package**, **version**, **Entry point (usually index.js)**, **git repository (if any)** and so on.